Cloud Providers

 Remember, if you have defined any other client-side env variables in your project, make sure to add them to the command above when building your client

-The command above will build the web client and put it in the build/ directory in the .wasp/build/web-app/.
+The command above will build the web client and put it in the .wasp/out/web-app/build directory, including the 200.html file at the root that acts as the SPA fallback.

 4. Deploying the Database database